-It is each Employee's responsibility to ensure that they are fully aware of their legal obligations with respect to dealing in Securities.
+It is each Employee's own responsibility to ensure that they are fully aware of their legal obligations with respect of share dealings.

 All trading in Securities by Employees must be in accordance with this Policy.
-Despite anything else in this Policy, Employees should not deal in Securities when they possess price sensitive information relating to the Company that is not generally available to the market.
+Despite anything else in this Policy, Employees should not deal in the Company's securities when they possess Price Sensitive Information relating to the Company that is not generally available to the market.

-2.1 Insider Trading
+3.1 Insider Trading